MarioHino90/messenger-app/README.md

 We use GitHub for bug tracking.
 Please search [existing issues](https://github.com/signalapp/signal-ios/issues) and create a new one if the issue is not yet tracked.
 For Android users, please use the [Signal for Android issue tracker](https://github.com/signalapp/signal-android/issues).

-## Contributing Code

-Instructions on how to setup your development environment and build Signal-iOS can be found in [BUILDING.md](https://github.com/signalapp/Signal-iOS/blob/main/BUILDING.md).
-We also recommend reading the [contribution guidelines](https://github.com/signalapp/Signal-iOS/blob/main/CONTRIBUTING.md).

 ## Contributing Ideas

 Have something you want to say about Signal Foundation projects or want to be part of the conversation?
 Get involved in the [community forum](https://community.signalusers.org).